JunmoSong/pairwise_stm/README.md

 ## Citation

-If you use this code or data in your research, please cite:
+If you use this code and data in your research, please cite:

 > Kang, Jeong-han, Eunrang Kwon, and Junmo Song.
 "Discovering Preference Structure using Randomized Paired Comparisons in Surveys: A Topic Modeling Approach." *Sociological Methods & Research*.
 [DOI to be added upon publication]